-Eric previously worked as a Special Assistant United States Attorney for the District of Massachusetts, where he conducted federal jury trials in cases concerning conspiracy; securities, mail and wire fraud; witness tampering; false statements; and structuring.
+Prior to Eric's role at the SEC, he served as a Special Assistant US Attorney in the Securities, Financial and Cyber Fraud Unit at the United States Attorney's Office for the District of Massachusetts, where he conducted federal jury trials in cases concerning conspiracy; securities, mail and wire fraud; witness tampering; false statements; and structuring.
 He also worked on all aspects of criminal prosecutions, including grand jury investigations and plea negotiations.

 Eric is a recipient of the Paul R. Carey Award, a national award conferred by the SEC to recognize individuals with exceptional personal commitment and effectiveness, unquestioned integrity, unlimited enthusiasm, and unwavering dedication to the protection of the individual investor.

-- Helped clients in navigating government (SEC, CFTC, and DOJ) or FINRA investigations, including by obtaining declinations from both the DOJ and SEC
+- Navigate government (SEC, CFTC, DOJ, State AGs or State Securities Divisions) or FINRA investigations, including by obtaining declinations from both the DOJ and SEC.

-- Advised on revising, adopting, and/or implementing traditional insider trading policies, digital assets trading policies, and/or AML policies and procedures
+- Advise on revisions, adoption, and/or implementation of traditional insider trading policies, digital assets trading policies, cybersecurity incident response plans, and/or AML policies and procedures.

-- Advised on compliance with various federal securities laws, including those related to auditor independence rules, the marketing rule, and securities registration provisions in the context of digital assets issuances
+- Advise on compliance with various federal securities laws, including those related to auditor independence rules, the marketing rule, and securities registration provisions in the context of digital assets issuances.

-- Conducted internal investigations on behalf of companies involving complex, and highly sensitive, issues
+- Conduct internal investigations on behalf of companies involving complex, and highly sensitive, issues.

-- Represented the United States Attorney's Office for the District of Massachusetts in several federal jury trials on matters concerning securities fraud, among other allegations.
+- Represent the United States Attorney's Office for the District of Massachusetts in several federal jury trials on matters concerning securities fraud, among other allegations.

-- Represented the United States Attorney's Office for the District of Massachusetts in a matter in which five individuals were charged with conspiracy, securities fraud and wire fraud following an undercover FBI operation.
+- Represent the United States Attorney's Office for the District of Massachusetts in a matter in which five individuals were charged with conspiracy, securities fraud and wire fraud following an undercover FBI operation.